 I’ll begin today’s article by first showing you what the most important price action reversal patterns are, followed by which continuation patterns you need to have knowledge on.
 Finally I’ll show you the two most important price action candlestick patterns you need to watch out for in the market.

-I’ve also reformatted this article into a PDF document, so if you would like to download it and read it at a later date you have the possibility to do so.
+I’ve also reformatted this article of important price action patterns into a PDF document, so if you would like to download it and read it at a later date you have the possibility to do so.

 Price Action Reversal Patterns